Loading...

 Choose a probiotic with multiple strains

-The food you eat, including its pH balance, glycemic load, fiber and essential fatty acid content, all affect the flora in your gut — for better or worse.
+The food you eat, its pH balance, glycemic load, fiber and essential fatty acid content, all affect the flora in your gut — for better or worse.

 The Women’s Health Network probiotic solution